cmwilson88/rent_crud_app/README.md

 npm run start
 ```

-This will run the development server and the web application can be accessed via localhost:3000
+This will run the development server and the web application can be accessed via localhost:3000.
+The list of posts can be accessed via the home ("/") route, and individual posts and their respective comments can be found using the path ("/post/:id") where :id is the numerical id for a post.

 ## Key Packages